frankframework/frank-manual/docs/source/deploying/security.rst

    application.security.http.authenticators.inMem.username=ADMIN
    application.security.http.authenticators.inMem.password=PASSWORD1234

-   # # Set the authenticator on an endpoint
+   # # Set the authenticator on an webservice endpoint, for instance
-   servlet.IAF-API.authenticator=inMem
-   servlet.Console.authenticator=inMem
+   servlet.ApiListenerServlet.authenticator=inMem
+   servlet.SoapProviderServlet.authenticator=inMem

+   # # Or set the authenticator on the console
+   application.security.console.authentication.type=IN_MEMORY
+   application.security.console.authentication.username=ADMIN
+   application.security.console.authentication.password=PASSWORD1234

 In doing so you have defined the in-memory authentication system of the Frank!Framework.
 Additionally, you have set the username to "ADMIN" and the password to "PASSWORD1234".
 Your Frank!Console is now protected.
 If you now save your changes and restart your Frank!, you should see a popup asking for credentials.
 Once you enter the credentials correctly you will be able to use the Frank!Console as normal.